immuta/homework/java/README.md

 to handle a large amount of data.

 Knowing that one of the possible ways to write out parquet files is by starting with Avro, the data scientist has provided an Avro schema file (payment.avsc) as a representation of the schema she is expecting.
+Using Avro is not required, just one possibility.

+The pom.xml file contains some libraries that may be helpful for the assignment, but feel free to use whatever libraries you are comfortable with.